DataInfamous/social-friction-bench/README.md

 A benchmark evaluating whether AI models can navigate high-stakes social situations where the socially comfortable response conflicts with the structurally correct one.

-Submitted to the Google DeepMind / Kaggle "Measuring Progress Toward AGI" competition — Social Cognition track.
+Submitted to the Google DeepMind / Kaggle “Measuring Progress Toward AGI” competition — Social Cognition track.

 |                         |                                                                                                                                |
 |-------------------------|--------------------------------------------------------------------------------------------------------------------------------|